Skip to content

 Abiding to CSDDD will necessitate attentiveness to its nuances, and as such, addressing these emissions effectively, can lead to notable improvements in cost efficiency, resilience, and risk mitigation.

 How businesses might tackle this challenge, is indeed through the capabilities of technology, which can be transformative in reducing emissions.
-Emerging digital platforms, data analytics, and machine learning capabilities are essential tools for organisations to effectively collect, analyse, and act on emissions data.
-By operationalising sustainability strategies with these technologies, businesses can improve their environmental footprint while unlocking new efficiencies and cost savings.
+Emerging digital platforms, data analytics, and machine learning capabilities are essential tools for organizations to effectively collect, analyze, and act on emissions data.
+By operationalizing sustainability strategies with these technologies, businesses can improve their environmental footprint while unlocking new efficiencies and cost savings.

-1. Conduct comprehensive value chain analysis: This involves identifying and prioritising significant sources of Scope 3 emissions, including raw materials, transportation, and end-of-life disposal.
+1. Conduct comprehensive value chain analysis: This involves identifying and prioritizing significant sources of Scope 3 emissions, including raw materials, transportation, and end-of-life disposal.

 2. Engage with suppliers and customers: Developing reporting requirements for suppliers and working with logistics providers to track emissions is critical for comprehensive data collection.